SynoCommunity/spkrepo/README.md

 To reset the environment, clean up with `python manage.py clean`.

 ### Run
-1. Start the development server with `python manage.py runserver`
+1. Start the development server with `python manage.py run`
 2. Website is available at http://localhost:5000
 3. Admin interface is available at http://localhost:5000/admin
 4. NAS interface is available at http://localhost:5000/nas